Zaphodious/proompt/README.md

 Displayed: the output of [showcase.sh](showcase.sh), which uses the "showcase" theme to display how each theme displays the provided input.
-Note the tight spacing- the themes display section text exactly as passed in.
+Note the tight spacing: the themes display section text exactly as passed in.

 ![Showcase of themes](showcase.png)